 Our typical book summary process is to boil down key lessons from an angel investing book (such as Jason Calacanis’ Angel) or a general investment book (such as Ray Dalio’s Principles) and analyze how (and if) those lessons can be applied to equity crowdfunding investing.

 This book summary will be different.
-That is because the entirety of the book is completely relevant to Title III (aka Reg CF) equity crowdfunding!
+This is because the entirety of the book is completely relevant to Title III (aka Reg CF) equity crowdfunding!
 Thus, trying to summarize all the key takeaways for Reg CF and Reg A+ investors would just turn this blog post into an abridged version of the book.

 I can’t recommend this book highly enough for both new and experienced crowdfunding investors.